flutter/website/src/development/tools/devtools/cli.md

 ---

 To run Dart DevTools from the CLI, you must have `dart` on your path.
-Then you can simply run the following command to launch DevTools:
+Then you can run the following command to launch DevTools:

 ```
 dart devtools